posconnetwork/JS-Data-Retrieval-Sample/README.md

 ## Questions?
 Comments?
 Concerns?

-If you have any questions about the library, please feel free to send us a message at [support@poscon.net](mailto:support@poscon.net)
+If you have any questions about the library, please feel free to open an issue, or send us a message at [support@poscon.net](mailto:support@poscon.net)